1098-T TUITION STATEMENT

 Who do I contact if I still have questions about my 1098-T?

-If you believe there is an error on your 1098-T tax form, please contact Tuition and Billing Services by calling 561-297-6101 or email them at firstname.lastname@example.org.
+If you believe there is an error on your 1098-T tax form, please contact Tuition and Billing Services call center number 561-297-6101 or by sending a detailed email to email@example.com.
+Make sure to include 1098-t in the subject line of the email.

 Florida Atlantic University is unable to provide you with individual tax advice, but should you have tax questions, you should seek the counsel of an informed tax preparer or adviser.